IgniteUI/indigo-design-docfx/en/plugins/figma-plugin.md

 It can be PNG, JPG or SVG.

-In case the layer's export option is not specified the plugin will export the illustration as SVGs in the App Builder.
+In case no export option is specified but there are vectors detected on the page the plugin will attempt to determine the most probable layer from which the illustration starts.
+It will attempt to find the closest parent that contains image-like elements only (Vectors, Shapes etc.) and will stop if it find anything that is not an image element (like Text, Component Instances etc.).
+Once the bounds of the illustration are determined, its content will be exported as in SVG format.

+Note that this might not be optimal way to group the vectors so it's always best to mark complex illustrations for export using the Export options in Figma.

 ## Additional Resources